Ypertex/blog/content/articles/2017-05-17-the-making-of-the-ypertex-logo.md

 I reverted back and instead tried different things.
 In the end, the last tweak was adding a subtle gradient from a more yellow orange on the left to a more red orange on the right; it was a small change that gave the logo a bit more personality and forward momentum (again based on my cultural context and the left-to-right reading direction) without drastically changing the overall composition.

-{{<figure src="/media/logo-design-10.png" caption="The final ypertex logo, January 2017">}}
+{{<figure src="/media/logo-design-10.png" caption="The final Ypertex logo, January 2017">}}

 **Exaggeration is helpful in creating visual designs:** It helps you determine if you already have left out all that you can (remember the *Art of Omission*) or if you have found the most individual and interesting design possible without breaking it.
 It does not only apply to the overall design but to single elements, too.
 As my design professor in college used to say:

 > Don’t be afraid of exaggeration.
-It is so much easier to dial a bold design back a notch or two than to dial a timid design up. <footer><cite>Christian Fries</cite></footer>
+It is so much easier to dial a bold design back a notch or two than to spice up a timid design. <footer><cite>Christian Fries</cite></footer>

 So here it was: a logo that incorporated all defined requirements in one way or another.
 Due to its dimensions it could be used as (square or circular) favicon and avatar; the coloring worked both in a normal and flipped version.
-It however did not include the full written name ypertex.
+It however did not include the full written name Ypertex.

 ### Conclusion

-In this article, I showed the approach I usually take on designing things—like in this case the ypertex logo.
+In this article, I showed the approach I usually take on designing things—like in this case the Ypertex logo.
 However, especially the first in this two-step process applies to other areas of design as well, for example to IT Solution Design.

 You also might have noticed that designing a logo is not only about pure artistic creativity; there is also quite some logic involved and cultural conventions play a big role, too.